 The only matter field in Section~\ref{sec:fermions} is the fermion $\mathcal{F}$, which has electrical charge 0, spin $1/2$, and is a gauge SU(2) fundamental.
 As we are allowing for charged fluctuations, we need to define an electron operator, which has charge $-e$, spin $1/2$, and is a gauge SU(2) singlet.
-This directly leads us to introducing a boson $B$, first introduced in Ref.~\cite{Fradkin88}, which has charge $+e$, spin 0, and is a gauge SU(2) fundamental, so that a composite of $\mathcal{F}$ and $B$ will have the same quantum numbers as the electron.
+This directly leads us to introducing a boson $B$, first introduced in Ref.~\cite{Fradkin88}, which has charge $+e$, spin 0, and is a gauge SU(2) fundamental, so that a composite of $\mathcal{F}$ and $B$ will have the same quantum numbers as the electron (see also Ref.~\cite{HermeleHoneycomb} for work on the honeycomb lattice).
 We now show that this information is sufficient to deduce an effective action for $B$, and to reach our main conclusions.
 We will give a more microscopic definition of the field $B$ in the doped case later near Eq.~(\ref{Yukawa}).

 First, similar to Eq.~(\ref{Fmatrix}), we introduce a matrix notation for the electron $\mathcal{C}$ and the boson $B$: \bea & \mathcal{C}_\vi \equiv \left(